Buy Lorazepam 2mg (Ativan) Online

 Warnings concerning use of Ativan

 Concomitant use of benzodiazepines, including Ativan, and opioids may result in profound sedation, respiratory depression, coma, and death.
-Because of these risks, reserve concomitant prescribing of these drugs for use in patients for whom alternative treatment options are inadequate.
+Moreover, because of these risks, reserve concomitant prescribing of these drugs for use in patients for whom alternative treatment options are inadequate.

 In patients with depression, a possibility for suicide should be borne in mind